News / Article

 Legal Aid And Personal Injury

-However, as the government states, legal aid is not granted for personal injury cases.
+Legal aid is unfortunately not available for personal injury cases.
 Therefore, your solicitor should outline the cost of your case at the start of the process.
-Furthermore, if you need further advice about taking legal action or hiring a solicitor, you could speak to the Citizens Advice Bureau.

 Certain ‘no win, no fee’ agreements still state that the client has to pay other costs if the case is lost, such as: